improving-minnesota/react-workshop/labs/lab-05-forms.md

 ```

-- Finally we just need to use the form and pass it all of the props it is expecting in our `render()` method.
+- Finally, we just need to use the form and pass it all of the props it is expecting in our `render()` method.

 ```javascript
 render : function () {